 - Some hedge against inflation – Think about it.
-If the inflation rates increase, the prices of products increase and companies book more profits (especially if they are well-prepared).
+If there is inflation, the prices of products increase and companies book more profits (especially if they are well-prepared).
 As a shareholder of such company, you can expect better dividends.
 Also, if a company is declaring good dividends, chances are, that its demand increases which help you fetch a better price.
 Therefore, while not direct, investing in stocks helps hedge against inflation up to a certain extent.

-- Mutual Funds allow you to invest in a basket of stocks for a combined benefit – Many investors find investing in individual stocks risky, since it is impossible to predict the performance of a company or the demand for its shares, Mutual Funds offer a great option.
+- Mutual Funds allow you to invest in a basket of stocks for a combined benefit – Many investors find investing in individual stocks risky, since it is impossible to predict the performance of a company or the demand for its shares.
 You can invest in a Mutual Fund scheme which allocates its funds across specific market segments and benefits from the expertise of the fund manager.

 Cons of investing in stocks

 Here is a quick look at some of the disadvantages of investing in stocks:

 - Let’s say that you invest in a company’s shares which becomes bankrupt after a few months.
 In such cases, the value of the shares of the company will become zero and you can lose your invested amount.

 - A simple way to earn money in the stock market is to buy a stock when its price is low and sell it at a higher price.
 However, this requires you to hold on to your investment until you get the price that earns you good returns.
 In case of urgent need of funds, you might have to sell the stocks at a price lower than your purchase price.